benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q184.png)

 The call's direction does not matter.
 Therefore - a **non-directional relationship** is used in the pattern.

+**Syntax**

+The relationship type between two entities must be valid according to the schema.
+As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Phone); owns(Person,Vehicle) ).

+**Semantics**

 For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments - sets of concrete entities and relationships that match the given pattern.
 A answer to a V1 query is the union of all assignments.